bernhardAxonIvy/doc/source/engine-guide/integration/identity-provider/microsoft-entra-id/microsoft-entra-id-app.rst

     :alt: New registration

   i.
 Choose a name of your choice e.g., :code:`ivy` ii.
-Define a Redirect URI of type :code:`Web` which points to your |ivy-engine|: https://ivy.ivyteam.io/oauth2/callback
+Define a Redirect URI of type :code:`Web` which points to your Axon Ivy Engine: https://ivy.ivyteam.io/oauth2/callback

     The pattern of this URI is `https://{host}/oauth2/callback` .
     Therefore, you need to adjust the host in this URL.